As mentioned earlier, the calacs

 processed by acs2d

 .
 The primary functions of the task, listed in Table 3.6,

-include dark current subtraction, flat fielding, and photometric keyword calculations. acs2d
+include but not limited to dark current subtraction, flat-fielding, and photometric keyword calculations. acs2d

 contains the same data quality and error array initialization functions used in acsccd